Genetic equilibrium: Theoretical models of genetic equilibrium

 The Hardy–Weinberg principle provides the mathematical framework for genetic equilibrium.
+In practice, departures from Hardy-Weinberg expectations are routinely tested in genotype data because they can indicate inbreeding, population stratification, or genotyping problems, and exact tests are often preferred when chi-square approximations perform poorly.
 Genetic equilibrium itself, whether Hardy-Weinberg or otherwise, provides the groundwork for a number of applications, in including population genetics, conservation and evolutionary biology.
 With the rapid increase in whole genome sequences available as well as the proliferation of anonymous markers, models have been used to extend the initial theory to all manner of biological contexts.
 Using data from genetic markers such as ISSRs and RAPDs as well as the predictive potential of statistics, studies have developed models to infer what processes drove the lack of equilibrium.
 This includes local adaptation, range contraction and expansion and lack of gene flow due to geographic or behavioral barriers, although equilibrium modeling has been applied to a wide range of topics and questions.

 Equilibrium modeling have led to developments in the field.
 Because allelic dominance can disrupt predictions of equilibrium, some models have moved away from using genetic equilibrium as an assumption.
 Instead of the traditional F-statistics, they make use of Bayesian estimates.
 Holsinger et al. developed an analog to FST, called theta.
 Studies have found Bayesian estimates to be better predictors of the patterns observed.
 However, genetic equilibrium-based modeling remains a tool in population and conservation genetics-it can provide invaluable information about previous historical processes.